 Setting Up Web Pages.
 Users must not place Credit Union material on any publicly accessible computer system (including Internet web pages) unless first approved by the [[4120-9.992]].
 Similarly, Users are prohibited from establishing any electronic commerce arrangements over the Internet unless first obtaining approval of the [[4120-9.992]].

 Handling Materials Downloaded from the Internet.
-All software and files downloaded from non-Credit Union sources via the Internet (or any other public network) should be screened with virus/intrusion detection software, before decompression and before being run or examined via another program such as a word processing package.
+All software and files downloaded from non-Credit Union sources via the Internet (or any other public network) should be screened with virus/intrusion detection software before decompression and before being run or examined via another program, such as a word processing package.

 PROGRAM REVIEW.